matshel/ecomm-fake-api/README.md

 The purpose of making this project was to learn about React, and enhance my React skills.
 I also got to code some additions to this project that I have learned from doing other projects.

+For the product information I used fakestore's API - [fakestoreapi](https://fakestoreapi.com/)

 ## Additions

 - Added Animate on scroll on selected elements, which i learned from doing [landing](https://github.com/matshel/landing) project.